MicrosoftDocs/power-automate-docs/articles/desktop-flows/link-pad-flow-portal.md

    ![Screenshot of the Add a new input variable dialog.](\media\link-pad-flow-portal\add-new-input-var.png)

-1. Create an Input variable to pass data from Power Automate web portal to Power Automate for desktop.
+1. Create an Input variable to pass data from Power Automate web portal to your desktop flow.
 The variable can be used anywhere in the desktop flow.

-1. To pass data from Power Automate for desktop to Power Automate web portal, create an Output variable.
+1. To pass data from your desktop flow to Power Automate web portal, create an Output variable.

 1. Back in Power Automate, any input variables appear as fields in the UI action.

    ![Screenshot of the input variables in the Run a flow built with Power Automate Desktop action.](\media\link-pad-flow-portal\run-desktop-flow-v2-action-properties-2.png)

-1. Output variables from Power Automate for desktop can be used in other Power Automate actions.
+1. Output variables from desktop flows can be used in other Power Automate actions.